 From here you can right click a template and deploy a new VM from it.
 You can also force synchronisation with the publishing library if required.

 VMware Cloud on AWS – Accounts, Roles and Privileges

 One important thing to consider when deploying into VMware Cloud on AWS is that this is a managed service.
 It’s VMware managed, so you don’t get root access to your VMware Cloud on AWS vCenter Server or ESXi hosts.
 Rather than spend too much time covering this here, I’d urge you to look at the VMware Cloud Blog where my colleague Jeremiah Megie explains in detail how this all plugs together, including the extra roles that you will see in your environment when leveraging Hybrid Linked Mode.

-Log Intelligence is a complementary cloud service which can handle all of your SDDC (and other AWS) logging requirements.
+vRealize Log Insight Cloud is a complementary cloud service which can handle all of your SDDC (and other AWS) logging requirements.
 It can really help you to provide visibility into your infrastructure and extract value from unstructured logging data.
-If you’re familiar with VMware Log Insight on-premises then you’re going to feel at home with the interface!
-A free 30 day trial is available, with further pricing information at https://cloud.vmware.com/log-intelligence/pricing
+If you’re familiar with vRealize Log Insight on-premises then you’re going to feel at home with the interface!
+A free 30 day trial is available, with further pricing information at https://cloud.vmware.com/log-insight-cloud/pricing

 For more information about VMware Cloud Log Intelligence please see the cloud management blog.